 Room and Furniture Spray – Add 40 drops of your favorite essential oils to water in a spray bottle.

 Removing Lime and Mineral Deposits from Taps – soak a cloth in vinegar and leave wrapped around tap overnight.

 Eliminating Cat Urine or Spray – orange EO is nothing short of miraculous for this.
-Add about 1 tsp to a litre of hot water and ¼ cup of vinegar.
+Add about 1 tsp to a liter of hot water and ¼ cup of vinegar.
 Wash entire area.
 The smell will be undetectable even to cats.